biswajitpaul01/ng-tuts/notes.md

 ## Sharing data between Angular Components
     1. @Input() decorator: share data from Parent component to child. @Input() is a decorator which accepts the input from the parent component and display the value into the child component template
     2. @Output decorator and EventEmitter: share data from child to parent component by emitting the event which can listen by the parent component. @Output is a decorator which becomes the output for the parent component and in order to get the message from the child, we can use EventEmitter.
     3. @ViewChild: share the data from child to parent component. @ViewChild is used to inject the one component into another component using @ViewChild() decorator.
+We can access elements in the view directly by #<name>.
     4. Services: share data amongst different components.

 ## ChangeDetectionStrategy